SobczakArtur/github-repositories-proxy/README.md

 # GitHub Repositories Proxy API
 <br>
 A REST API that returns all non-fork GitHub repositories of a given user, including branch names and last commit SHA.
-Implemented as part of a recruitment task, strictly following the provided requirements.<br>
+Implemented as part of a recruitment task, strictly following the provided requirements.
 <br>
 ### Stack